 console.log('License invalid');

 }If Keyforge indicates the license is invalid, prompt the user to re-enter their license key.
-This call can be made periodically, such as every few hours.

 Payments and customer portal